Labdabeta/vns/README.md

 ## Installation

-To install the game first use LaTeX to compile `documentation.tex` and `instructions.tex` to generate the documentation and instructions respectively.
+To install the game first use LaTeX to compile `instructions.tex` to generate the instructions.

 Next use gnatmake or gprbuild to compile the assembler and the runner.
 For those unfamiliar with the use of gnatmake and gprbuild they take project files after